Krishna: Outside Asia

 By 1965, the Krishna-bhakti movement had spread outside India after Bhaktivedanta Swami Prabhupada (as instructed by his guru, Bhaktisiddhanta Sarasvati Thakura) travelled from his homeland in West Bengal to New York City.
-A year later, in 1966, after gaining many followers, he was able to form the International Society for Krishna Consciousness (ISKCON), popularly known as the Hare Krishna movement.
+In July 1966, he founded the International Society for Krishna Consciousness (ISKCON), popularly known as the Hare Krishna movement.
 The purpose of this movement was to write about Krishna in English and to share the Gaudiya Vaishnava philosophy with people in the Western world by spreading the teachings of Chaitanya Mahaprabhu.
-In the biographies of Chaitanya Mahaprabhu, the mantra he received when he was given diksha or initiation in Gaya was the six-word verse of the Kali-Santarana Upanishad, namely "Hare Krishna Hare Krishna, Krishna Krishna Hare Hare; Hare Rama Hare Rama, Rama Rama Hare Hare".
-In the Gaudiya tradition, it is the maha-mantra, or the great mantra of Krishna bhakti.
+In the Gaudiya Vaishnava tradition, a six-word verse from the Kali-Saṇṭāraṇa Upaniṣad, which is considered the maha-mantra, or great mantra, of Krishna bhakti.
 The chanting of this maha-mantra is known as hari-nama sankirtana.